Home White Collar Crimes Insurance Fraud

 Los Angeles Insurance Fraud Defense Attorneys

-Aggressive Defense for People Accused of Insurance Fraud
+Aggressive Defense for People Accused of Insurance Fraud in Los Angeles

 While the term “white-collar crime” is sometimes downplayed by the media as lesser offenses, the charges associated with those offenses can be significant.
 Being charged with and convicted of a white-collar crime such as insurance fraud can have serious ramifications and a huge impact on your future.
-To ensure that your rights are protected, and your best interests aren’t ignored in a court of law, it is important that you immediately contact a Los Angeles defense attorney if you’re facing any charges associated with insurance fraud.
+To ensure that your rights are protected, and your best interests aren’t ignored in a court of law, it is important that you immediately contact a Los Angeles insurance fraud defense attorney if you’re facing any charges associated with insurance fraud.

 If you or a loved one has been charged with any form of insurance fraud, do not attempt to represent yourself, or rely on court-appointed legal counsel.
-Public defenders often have extremely busy schedules and cannot give you the level of service that a dedicated defense attorney can typically provide.
+Public defenders often have extremely busy schedules and cannot give you the level of service that a dedicated defense lawyer can typically provide.
 No matter what kind of insurance fraud you or someone you know has been accused of, retaining the services of an experienced defense attorney is imperative.

 If you stand accused of insurance fraud, call the Los Angeles white-collar crime attorneys at Werksman Jackson & Quinn LLP right away at (213) 688-0460 to discuss your case and your legal options.